Find out about the LGA's current campaigns.

 Building the case for long term, sustained investment in local government

 We have published a series of papers, commissioned by LGA boards, which start the new thinking around building the case for long term, sustained investment in local government as well as laying out the positive outcomes this would deliver for the country.

 The LGA green paper for adult social care and wellbeing

 Years of significant underfunding of councils, coupled with rising demand and costs for care and support, have combined to push adult social care services to breaking point.
 The Government’s decision to delay its long-awaited green paper on the issue has prompted local government to take action and publish its own green paper and public consultation.

 Our call to properly fund the services that change children’s lives

 Helping children and young people to fulfil their potential is a key ambition of all councils, but services that can support them to do so are under increasing pressure.
-Find out more about our call to properly fund the services that support children to the bright futures they deserve.
+We are calling on Government to properly fund the services that support children to the bright futures they deserve.

 Our positive vision for an integrated and devolved employment and skills service

 Our proposal brings together advice and guidance, employment, skills, apprenticeship and business support around place, providing a more coherent offer for the unemployed and low skilled of all ages, while supporting local economic growth by forging better links between training providers and employers.